usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_102.md

-102: Examining the setup
+> *Warning:* this Markdown file will be rewritten under continuous deployment (CD): edit the source in [source/setup/setup_102_src.html](../../source/setup/setup_102_src.html)

 # 102: Examining the setup

 ## Goals

 * You get to look at some pipeline organization and syntax on the inside
 * You get some experience with success and failure invoking XProc pipelines.
 An early chance to learn to die fast and well.

 ## Resources